nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 This will output the coefficients for the three models described in the main paper.

 To know the degree distribution by organism, just run _orgCounter.py_.<br />
-This script takes the edges_\<input_file\>.txt file and an organism list, such as _human_pdbs.txt_, to print for each node its degree and its Uniprot ID.
+This script takes the edges_\<input_file\>.txt file and an organism list, such as _human_pdbs.txt_, to print for each node its degree and its Uniprot ID in a degreeByNode_\<organism\>.csv file.

 To know the BioGrid counts for each protein, just run the _searchBioGrid.py_ script.<br />
 This will read the _BIOGRID-ALL-5.0.251.mitab.txt_ file and count how many interactors has certain uniprot.
-Then it will print them in an output fil.
+Then it will print them in an output file, _biogrid_by_uniprot.csv_.

+To calculate the degree distribution by organism, with consideration of the BioGrid counts, just run _degreeByNodeByOrg.py_.<br />
+This script will take the degreeByNode_\<organism\>.csv file and the _biogrid_by_uniprot.csv_ as inputs.<br />
+This will output the nodes, degree and uniprot for the proteins for certain organism.